magiccow444/youtubepage.emulator/README.md

-A repository that will use HTML and CSS to emulate the youtube home page
+A repository that will use HTML and CSS to emulate the youtube home page.